 Exhibiting artists | Ali Bezer, Anastasia Booth, Sundari Carmody, Kinly Grey, Jenna Lee, Lisa Sammut

-Netherworlds curated by Amy-Clare McCarthy & Kieran Swann | 2016/2017 | Firstdraft, Sydney and Seventh Gallery, Melbourne NETHERWORLDS are grappling at the corners of the everyday, carving dark sanctums thick with power, love, and potential.
+Netherworlds curated by Amy-Clare McCarthy & Kieran Swann | 2016/2017 | Firstdraft Sydney, Seventh Gallery Melbourne and Spring Hill Reservoir Brisbane.
+NETHERWORLDS are grappling at the corners of the everyday, carving dark sanctums thick with power, love, and potential.
 Through object and performance, this exhibition claims space between contemporary art and the spiritual.
 Informed by emergent contemporary relationships between ideas of magic, mysticism, cultural ritual, and art making, NETHERWORLDS reflects on theories of early performance as invocational ritual, and prehistoric art as sympathetic magic (first proposed by ethnographer Richard Andree).
 Drawing on ideas of communitas, perceived and actual power, and the exoticised ‘other’, NETHERWORLDS foregrounds contemporary perspectives on the crafting of safe space and the empowerment of diverse artists through ritual and talisman on creative contexts.
-Anastasia enamoured with ancient female figures - for their ribald and monstrous qualities - situates herself in their place recreating theirs acts and forms performatively as a process of emancipation. |

 Exhibiting artists | Naomi Blacklock, Anastasia Booth, Caitlin Franzman, Chantal Fraser, Clay Kerrigan, Blake Lawrence